What is Puree?

 What makes The Perfect Purée of Napa Valley unique?

 The Perfect Purée of Napa Valley has won the confidence and compliments of chefs worldwide.
-Our gourmet purees are
+Our flavors are

 made from the finest raw ingredients from field sites around the globe.